Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young

-Judith de los Santos, under the username Malukah, uploaded her first video in November 2011, and in five years, she has acquired almost 600,000 subscribers (as of September 2017).
+Judith de los Santos, under the username Malukah, uploaded her first video in November 2011, and in six years, she has acquired almost 600,000 subscribers (as of September 2017).

 Her first video featured a short cover of the theme song from Bethesda's fantasy roleplaying video game, The Elder Scrolls V: Skyrim, and since then, she has uploaded many more songs featured from other games and even several originals.

 Her beautifully pure voice, charming smile, humble attitude, and raw talent has gained her well-deserved respect and popularity on YouTube and beyond.
 Malukah has signed record labels with Bethesda and has even released her own physical album, which sold out only hours after her release video.

 Here are my top ten favourite songs that Malukah has uploaded onto YouTube.